 In addition, the Board approved an establishment of a stabilization agreement to cover cash flow issues and unexpected expenditures in future fiscal years.
-The amount at June 30, 2017 is \$1,982,478.
+The reserve may be used for expenditures in the event of a declaration of a state or federal state of emergency or a local emergency.
+The amount at June 30, 2018 is \$1,982,478.
 This amount is included in committed fund balance.